asyncvlsi/dflowmap/README.md

   `build/dflowmap`
-* to generate CHP description for the test file `tests/dfadd.act`, first copy the file to the home directory of dflowmap, and run `build/dflowmap tests/dfadd.act`, and there will be three output files:
+* to generate CHP description for the test file `tests/dfadd.act`, first copy the file to the home directory of dflowmap, and run `build/dflowmap dfadd.act`, and there will be three output files:
   * lib_dfadd.act: CHP process library
   * conf_dfadd.act: specify the performance (delay, area, leakage power, execution energy) of each generated CHP process